 - 1. Complete a minimum of 120.0-128.0 semester hours of work. - 2.
 Satisfactorily complete the curricular requirements in the major field of study. - 3.
 Earn a cumulative academic average of not less than 2.00 in all courses. - 4.
 Earn a cumulative average of not less than 2.00 in all courses attempted in major field. - 5.
 Complete, in residence, no fewer than 30.0 semester hours of upper-level course work required in major field unless permission is granted otherwise. - 6.
 Complete, in residence, the final semester's course work, unless permission is granted otherwise. - 7.
 Take all examinations required by the college responsible for the student's major. - 8.
-Satisfactorily pass the Undergraduate English Proficiency Examination(requirement waived for the 2021-2022 catalog year.) - 9.
 Student must fine an "Application for Degree" electronically via the Online Graduation Clearance Process.
 Students seeking graduation for a past conferral date must complete a paper application found online at www.jsums.edu/registrar.
-Graduation application deadlines are found on the published Academic Calendar.
+Graduation application deadlines are found on the published Academic Calendar. - 9.
+Degrees are awarded at the end of the term in which requirements are completed.